juliannagler/ThreatExchangeRTU/README.md

 #ThreatExchange Subscription

-A third party Heroku server that will be notified whenever a threat descriptor that has the third party's subscribed tag is updated or created.
+A third party Heroku server that will be notified whenever a threat descriptor or malware analysis is updated or created.

 #Steps
 1. Create a FB app and register it with ThreatExchange.